The Prompt Course · 5 lessons · Free

 Exercise

-Write your personal system prompt with the four parts above.
-Create a Project in Claude and add it.
-Start a conversation and compare with how Claude responds without the instructions.
+Write your personal system prompt using the four parts above.
+Create a Project in Claude and paste it in.
+Start a conversation and compare how Claude responds without the instructions.

-The tools that separate good AI users from truly great AI users
+The tools that separate good AI users from great AI users

 Chain of thought — force reasoning